 If you’re like most homeowners, the most expensive utility bill is your energy bill.
-Many homeowners just accept their electricity bill for what it is, but there are simple ways to save on your energy bill.
-That’s right; by getting creative you keep more of your hard-earned money in your pockets instead of handing it over to the distribution company.
+Unfortunately, many homeowners accept their electricity bill for what it is, but there are simple ways to save on it.
+That’s right, by getting creative, you keep more of your hard-earned money in your pockets instead of handing it over to the distribution company.

 Let’s take a look at simple ways to save on energy costs.

 Do you wonder what appliances at your home use “phantom energy?”
 Phantom energy is the energy your electronics use when they’re plugged in and not in use.
 It could be adding up to 10 percent extra to your energy bill.

 Here are examples of some devices to unplug when you aren’t using them:

 - Televisions, surrounding sound systems, stereo equipment, and gaming consoles